 Place d’Armes Square and Notre Dame Basilica – An Old Montreal Travel Guide

-Start off your walk Place d’Armes Square, where you’ll find the Notre-Dame Basilica – a Montreal landmark, which lies directly opposite the square, a landmark in its own right.
+Start off your walk at Place d’Armes Square, where you’ll find the Notre-Dame Basilica – a Montreal landmark, which lies directly opposite the square, a landmark in its own right.

 Things to do in Old Montreal

 Notre-Dame Basilica is absolutely stunning and should be one definite must-see attraction in Old Montreal.
 The admission is quite affordable, too!
 This is the same historical “cathedral” in which the worldly Celine Dion married René Angélil in 1994.